dliedke/SubTranslator/README.md

 Then send the srt filename as parameter in command line when calling the compiled application.

 It is also possible to send a subdirectory as parameters to translate multiple .srt files in sequence.

+In case there is a problem during the translation it is possible to just run again the program and it will resume the existing translation.